Pay-with-Pi/Pay-with-Pi/README.md

 ### 2. Set up environment variables

-The demo app's backend use several environment variables, from which most have default values.
+The Pay with Pi app's backend use several environment variables, from which most have default values.
 In order to specify these, create `.env` file in the root backend directory.

 Create your `.env` file from the template: